grantschulte/node-auth-seed/README.md

-# Express Server Seed
+# Node Auth Seed

-A simple node server for sandboxing
+A simple node server that uses passport and JSON web tokens to authenticate users.